Acid sulfate soils

 The EPA Waste Classification Guidelines (2014) (PDF 299KB) apply to acid sulfate soils that need to be transported and treated offsite.

-The Remediation Guidelines for Coastal Floodplains in NSW discuss practical and commonly used tools for managing acid sulfate soils including:
+The Remediation Guidelines for Coastal Floodplains in NSW discuss practical and commonly used tools for remediating acid sulfate soils in agricultural landscapes.